tranhelen/tranhelen/_posts/2016-10-27-schedulingposts.md

 The next step is connecting to your Google calendar and creating a detailed event with the time and date of your post.
 I decided to create a new calendar to govern my editorial schedule but you can choose any calendar.

-In the `Summary` field, identify the post with the word `Scheduled:` again, which is what you'll be searching for later.
-I personally store the `sha` in the summary as well but this is not necessary.
+In the `Summary` field I put the word `Scheduled:` and the `sha` but this is only for my own identification.
+You can use whatever you want.
 In the `Description` field, select the `Name` of the branch (use the drop-down on the right for a full list of variables).

 <img src="img/post/60-02.jpg" alt="Create a calendar event" class="img-border">